snofla/AnyPropertyMapping/README.md

 ## Installation

-Right now only Swift Package Manager (SPM) is supported, CocoaPods support is underway.

 Add the following dependency to your **Package.swift** file:

 ```swift
 .package(url: "https://github.com/snofla/AnyPropertyMapping.git", from: "1.0.0")
 ```

-For CocoaPods add the following line to your **Podfile**:
+Or, if you're using CocoaPods, add the following line to your **Podfile**:

 ````ruby
 pod 'AnyPropertyMapping'